 I salvaged this chest of drawers when one of my best friends moved (AKA: It was free!!).
 Although it was already beautifully hand painted, it wasn’t my style.
-I decided to repaint it using a wall stencil in the same color as my wall DIY sconce project and my envelope pillows.
-I’m not going to lie; it was quite taxing because of the several coats of primer and paint.
-Needless to say, it took several days to paint but I’m happy with the finished DIY product.
+I decided to repaint it using a wall stencil and then repainted it again with a second makeover.
+Today, I’m sharing two ways to paint a dresser.
 Here are the steps on how to paint a dresser.
-Here is the before and after:
+Here is the before:

-I painted two coats of the base color next and then I used a wall stencil for the design.
+- I painted two coats of the base color next and then I used a wall stencil for the design.
 On a side note, smaller stencils will make your project much easier!
 Make sure the paint is completely dry in between each coat.

-When stenciling the drawer with the accent paint color, make sure the stencil is flat.
+- When stenciling the drawer with the accent paint color, make sure the stencil is flat.
 Keep adding coats until you reach the desired color.

-For the final touch, I purchased blue ceramic knobs at Habitat for Humanity Restore for only 25 cents each!
+- For the final touch, I purchased blue ceramic knobs at Habitat for Humanity Restore for only 25 cents each!
 Habitat for Humanity Restore has everything you need for DIY any project.

 Tip: A sample size of paint is plenty for this project.
 You can find sample sizes at a discount (50 cents to $1) at Lowes “Oops Table” or at Habitat for Humanity Restore.
 Another inexpensive option is to use spray paint.